 Encouraging and Supporting on the Outside

 We believe mentoring is a relational process that helps a mentee identify and utilize God-given gifts and talents.
 The importance of mentoring is punctuated by reports that 95% of men and over half of women in prison report never having a loving father figure.
 Mentors are great listeners and patient advisors.
-You can help lower the recidivism rate by becoming a mentor and play an immeasurably important role in supporting an individual in their journey to become a productive member of society.
-For 2010-2012, our Aftercare Program achieved and astounding recidivism rate of 9.5%.
-Yet, we continually strive to evaluate and enhance our programming and services to increase their effectiveness.
+You can help lower the recidivism rate by becoming a mentor and play an immeasurably vital role in supporting an individual in their journey to become a productive member of society.

 Become a Mentor